koodaamo/tnefparse/README.rst

 Please see the HISTORY.txt file for full release notes.

 Issues and pull requests welcome. **Please however always provide an example TNEF file** that can be used to demonstrate the bug or desired behavior, if at all possible.

-**If you have understanding of TNEF and/or MIME internals and want to help with maintaining this package, file an issue or email me.
-I'd be happy to give you commit rights.**

 .. image:: https://badge.fury.io/py/tnefparse.png